-Danesi explains he has brought together what he believes to be “absolutely essential knowledge” within the discipline drawing on interdisciplinary domains such as anthropology, psychology, linguistics, philosophy, sociology and semiotics.
-The aim is to provide perspectives that are not available elsewhere in media studies and in so far as there is a quest in the work, it is a quest for meaning.
+In this media encyclopaedia, Danesi explains he has brought together what he believes to be “absolutely essential knowledge”.
+He draws on interdisciplinary domains such as anthropology, psychology, linguistics, philosophy, sociology and semiotics.
+He aims to provide perspectives that are not available elsewhere in media studies.
+In so far as there is a quest in the work, it is a quest for meaning.

-As a general reader, I particularly enjoyed the sections on adventure stories, advertising and propaganda while the Timelines at the end of the book are a serendipitous joy.
+As a general reader, I enjoyed the sections on adventure stories, advertising and propaganda.
+The Timelines at the end of the book are a serendipitous joy.

-Since there are no ‘chapters’ in an Encyclopedia, this is an instance where I recommend purchasing the print rather than the Kindle edition so as to facilitate browsing and dipping in and out of the content.
+Since there are no ‘chapters’ in an Encyclopedia, this is an instance where I recommend purchasing the print edition.
+It’s impossible to browse comfortably on a Kindle.

 Encyclopedia of Media and Communication edited by Marcel Danesi is published by the University of Toronto Press.
 ISBN 9781442611696.
 Price CAD$45.00 (Paperback).
 (Disclosure — a free review copy was made available via Netgalley.com)